 A “Series Limited Liability Company” provides liability protection across multiple asset groups or businesses, each of which would be protected from liabilities from the other series.
 The Series LLC is not a common choice and is typically most common with real estate investment companies.

-An out-of-state LLC wanting to do business in Montana will have to register as a foreign LLC by filing the Application for Certificate of Authority with the Montana Secretary of State.
+An out-of-state LLC wanting to do business in Montana will register as a foreign LLC by filing the Application for Certificate of Authority with the Montana Secretary of State.

 Term: In this section, you can indicate how long it will remain in existence.
 Most LLCs will choose a “Perpetual” duration as there is no predetermined close date.
 Some businesses (usually investment-related) will have a specific closure date.

-Purpose: Unless this filing is for a Professional LLC, this box is optional.
-Here you provide some basic information about what the business does.
-You can also use “engage in any lawful business activity for which a Limited Liability Company may be organized in Montana” in addition to the original purpose statement to keep the purpose open-ended.
+Purpose: This box is optional unless this filing is for a Professional LLC.
+Here, you provide some basic information about what the business does.
+You can also use “engage in any lawful business activity for which a Limited Liability Company may be organized in Montana” in addition to the original purpose statement to keep the business purpose open-ended.

 Managers & Members: This section asks if Members or Managers manage the LLC.